Atlantis works with most Git hosts and Terraform setups. Read on to confirm it works with yours.

 Atlantis supports all backend types except for local state.
 We don't support local state because Atlantis does not have permanent storage and it doesn't commit the new statefile back to version control.

-If you're looking for an easy remote state solution, check out free remote state storage from Terraform Enterprise.
+If you're looking for an easy remote state solution, check out free remote state storage from Terraform Cloud.
 This is fully supported by Atlantis.

 Atlantis supports any Terraform repository structure, for example:

 Single Terraform Project At Repo Root

 . ├── project1 │ ├── main.tf | └── ... └── project2 ├── main.tf └── ...

 . ├── project1 │ ├── main.tf | └── ... └── modules └── module1 ├── main.tf └── ...